Essays

 A sentence should not start with symbols.
 If an acronym is unfamiliar to the audience, the full name should be used multiple times.

-A sentence must be clear, descriptive, and concise in that order.
+A sentence must be clear, simple, and concise in that order.
+Refer to Guide for written communication.

 In programming, we refactor comments, names, and structures after the function is implemented.
 In writing, words, sentences, paragraphs, and outlines are refactored after the meaning is conveyed.